asier-toraya/asier-toraya/README.md

 - Text -___________________________________________-_-
   I've worked on real-world projects in freelance and
   team-based settings, building SPA applications,
-  improving UX applying SSR, and creating reusable
+  improving UX, and creating reusable components.
-  components.

   Always open to collaborations, feedback, and new ideas.
   Feel free to reach out if something catches your eye.